 - Different vocab lists to choose from

-Duolingo is helpful for learning some basic vocabulary and grammar, but it’s definitely not the best app out there.
-It sometimes has advertisements in the middle of the lessons too, which can be a little annoying.
-Regardless, it’s still a good app to start learning Turkish for free.
-If you want to learn more, you can read this Duolingo review.
+Duolingo is helpful for learning basic vocabulary and grammar, but it’s not the best app out there.
+It has frequent ads which can be annoying.
+Regardless, it’s a good app to start learning Turkish for free.
+Try Duolingo for free by clicking the link below or learn more about it in this Duolingo review.

 - The whole course is free